Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 - Add tasks to increase throughput (linear scaling)

-- Can handle sustained high load better than serverless
+- Can handle sustained high load with proper capacity

 Optimization: